 If your baby developed Klumpke’s palsy as a result of a birth injury, it’s important to seek the advice of an experienced attorney who has handled birth injury medical malpractice cases.
 The right attorney can help you receive the compensation you’ll need to cover the costs associated with your baby’s care.

-5. Fractured Bones the Most Common Birth Injury in Illinois
+5. Birth Injury Fracture – Fractured Bones of the Skull, Femur, and Humerus the Most Common Birth Injury Fractures in Illinois

 Fractures are still the most common injury associated with childbirth, and in many cases, the fracture could have been prevented with proper care.